2007–08 Inter Milan season

 The 2007–08 season was Football Club Internazionale Milano's 99th in existence and 92nd consecutive season in the top flight of Italian football.
-This season led Internazionale to celebrate, on 9 March 2008, its centenary.
-The club commemorated his foundation on the previous day with a party in San Siro, in which supporters and former players have taken part.
+This season marked Inter's centenary celebration on March 9, 2008.
+The club commemorated its foundation on the previous day with a party in San Siro, in which supporters and former players took part.

 Season overview

-On August 19, 2007, Inter faced Roma in Supercoppa Italiana losing on penalties.
-9 months later, Roberto Mancini's side celebrated instead the win of Scudetto over the same rival, with 85 points to 82.
-Inter conquested the title, for third consecutive season, in last Serie A match beating Parma for 2–0: both goals are of Zlatan Ibrahimović, who had scored for other 15 times during the whole league.
-For Parma, it was the first relegation to B after 18 consecutive seasons in top flight.
+On August 19, 2007, Inter faced Roma in the Supercoppa Italiana, losing on penalties.
+Roberto Mancini's side celebrated its third consecutive Scudetto, finishing above Roma again, thought it was a much closer affair, with the Nerrazzuri finishing only three points above the Giallorossi.
+Inter clinched the title in the last match by beating Parma for 2–0.
+Both goals came from Zlatan Ibrahimović, who was subbed on at half-time, taking his tally to 17 goals in the league.
+For Parma, it was the first relegation to Serie B after 18 consecutive seasons in top flight.

-In late May 2008, after have lost an other trophy against Roma, Mancini is fired by Moratti.
-Days later, the club announced that his coach was sacked for the statement after Inter-Liverpool of previous 11 March: this game had marked the side's Champions League failure.
+In late May 2008, having lost the Coppa Italia final to Roma, Mancini was fired by Moratti.
+Days later, the club announced that the coach was sacked for his statement after the team second leg loss against Liverpool in the last 16 of The Champions League : this game had marked the side's elimination.